-Lesley has worked with NCPCP since about 2011, working her way up from Research Specialist to Plant Ecologist and now leading NCPCP as Program Manager.
+Lesley has worked with NCPCP since about 2011, working her way up from Research Specialist to Plant Ecologist and now leading NCPCP as Program Director.
 She is skilled, knowledgeable, and dedicated to plant conservation.
 She is also a friend!

 We are happy for Nancy, and sad for NCPCP, FOPC, and all the Friends members who were lucky enough to work with Nancy and who count her as a friend as well as a FOPC Friend.

 Nancy Stewart, NCPCP Info Tech and Ginseng Coordinator

 Olivia grew up and currently lives in Asheville, North Carolina.
 She always had an interest in the outdoors, but her passion for environmental sustainability began at Appalachian State University, where she received a B.S. in Sustainable Development with a focus in environmental studies and a minor in Biology.

 A few internships at environmental non-profits throughout and after college made her realize she wanted to continue a career in environmental non-profits.
 She is finishing up a second 11 month term in AmeriCorps Project Conserve as the Community Engagement Associate at Conserving Carolina, which involved running the volunteer program.

 In her free time, you can find her mountain biking, adventuring to swimming holes, seeing live music, or borrowing a friend’s dog for the day.